Nested hyperedges promote the onset of collective transitions but suppress explosive behavior

+\textit{An analytically tractable framework.---} To uncover the microscopic mechanism analytically, we use SIS dynamics as a minimal yet tractable setting.
+We consider regular hypergraphs with pairwise ($m=1$) and three-body ($m=2$) interactions, where each node belongs to exactly $k_1$ links and $k_2$ three-body groups.
+Susceptible nodes become infected through pairwise interactions at rate $\beta_1$ or through three-body interactions at rate $\beta_2$ when both other nodes in the group are infected, while infected nodes recover at rate $\mu$.
+The two transmission channels represent distinct dyadic and group-mediated mechanisms, as commonly assumed in models of social contagion~\cite{centola2007complex,iacopini2019simplicial,ferraz2023multistability}, rather than a single transmission process whose rate depends on group size.

+Our homogeneous mean-field framework explicitly retains the cross-order correlations induced by nestedness by tracking node, pair, and group motifs.
+The density of infected nodes evolves as

+where $\rho^{\rm SI}$ and $\rho^{\rm ISI_\Delta}$ denote the densities of infected--susceptible links and mixed three-body groups, respectively.
+Together with the evolution of the remaining motif densities, Eq.\eqref{eq:evolution_infecteds} forms a closed dynamical system.
+Nestedness enters the dynamics through this probabilistic interpretation: pairwise transmission is statistically decomposed into group-embedded and external routes.
+For a node already belonging to a three-body interaction, increasing $\alpha_{1,2}$ reduces the number of external routes in favor of internal ones, yielding $k_{1,\mathrm{ext}}=k_1-2\alpha_{1,2}$ [Fig.~\ref{fig:fig1}(c)], the only structural ingredient through which nestedness modifies the equations.
+The resulting motif hierarchy is then closed using standard homogeneous approximations~\cite{kiss2017mathematics,house2009motif}, while preserving the cross-order correlations generated by nestedness.
+Details of the derivation are reported in the Appendix.

-\textit{Nested hyperedges promote the onset of collective transitions but suppress explosive behavior---} We now quantify how overlap shapes both the epidemic onset and the emergence of bistability.
+\textit{Nestedness reshapes critical transitions.---} We now quantify, within this analytically tractable setting, how route redistribution induced by nestedness shapes the onset and nature of collective transitions.
 We use the rescaled infectivities $\lambda_1 = k_1\beta_1/\mu$ and $\lambda_2 = k_2\beta_2/\mu$, and denote by $\lambda_1^*$ the transcritical threshold and by $\hat{\lambda}_2$ the minimum group infectivity required for a backward bifurcation (bistability).

-We linearize around the disease-free equilibrium $\mathbf{x}^*=(0,0,1,0,0)$ and determine the epidemic threshold from the leading eigenvalue of the Jacobian (Appendix).
-The critical value $\lambda_1^*$ can be obtained analytically as the solution of a quadratic equation arising from the linear stability condition.
-However, due to the complexity of the expression, the dependence of $\lambda_1^{*}$ on model parameters is not obvious.
-To extract the leading structural dependence, we perform an asymptotic expansion for small overlap~$\alpha$, obtaining
+We linearize around the disease-free equilibrium $\mathbf{x}^*=(0,0,1,0,0)$ and obtain the epidemic threshold $\lambda_1^*$ analytically as the root of a quadratic equation from the linear stability condition (Appendix A).
+Its dependence on model parameters is not transparent in closed form; to extract the leading structural dependence, we perform an asymptotic expansion for small~$\alpha$, obtaining